twbraam/sphinx-markdown-builder/CONTRIBUTING.md

 It is usually a good idea to discuss major changes with the developers, this will help us determine whether the contribution would be a good fit for the project and if it is likely to be accepted.
 There's nothing worse than seeing your hard work being rejected because it falls outside the scope of the project.

-Make sure your modifications respects the project's coding standards.
-See `make lint` for more information.

 We follow [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html) as our git workflow of choice which boils down to: